 Planning Analyst Salary

-A Planning Analyst earns an average salary of $58,824 per year.
-Pay for this job rises steadily for more experienced workers, but goes down noticeably for the few employees with more than 20 years' experience.
-Most people with this job move on to other positions after 20 years in this field.
+A Planning Analyst earns an average salary of $59,126 per year.
+Most people with this job move on to other positions after 20 years in this career.

 Job Description for Planning Analyst

 Planning analysts examine marketing trends, sales performance, efficiency, and many other metrics to create plans to improve company performance.
 These plans may include the implementation of new procedures, technology acquisition, marketing strategies, and changes to the manufacturing processes.
 The specific day-to-day tasks performed by planning analysts are often unique to the industry in which the planning analyst works.
 Planning analysts work for a wide variety of organizations, including private companies, medical organizations, government agencies, and non-profit organizations.
 Some planning analysts work as independent contractors for multiple clients.
 The planning analyst typically works in an office environment during regular business hours, although overtime may be required depending on the needs of their employer.
 They may report to planning supervisors or may perform that role themselves.Read More...